ChrstphrHll/npc_gen/students/Moki Aelynthi.md

 year: 6
 guild: Burk
 partyID: 29
+tags:
+- Gnome
+- Druid
+- Protection
+- 6th
+- Burk
 ---
 # Moki Aelynthi
 ---
 ### Description
 - 6th year Gnome Druid in Burk
-- straight auburn hair that's hanging down to their back, Hazel eyes, and Tan skin
+- straight auburn hair that's hanging down to their back, Pale Gray eyes, and Tan skin
 - Is Open and Devious, and has Live and Let Live as their ideal

 ### Organizations